 We may earn affiliate commissions for the recommended products.
 Learn more.

-For those looking for more comprehensive coverage, the paid version adds features like real-time protection, ransomware defense, anti-phishing tools, a VPN, and a password manager.
-This makes TotalAV a well-rounded option for those seeking complete cybersecurity.
+That being said, it’s still a reliable antivirus with a free version that offers basic protection, making it a solid first step in securing your devices.
+The paid version adds features like real-time protection, ransomware defense, anti-phishing tools, a VPN, and a password manager.
+This makes TotalAV a well-rounded option for those seeking a comprehensive cybersecurity package.

-While TotalAV doesn't include a firewall, which could leave users vulnerable to malicious traffic, its strong malware detection and affordable pricing make it a solid choice in the antivirus market.
+Its affordable pricing makes it a solid choice in the antivirus market.
 Therefore, this TotalAV review goes further into its strengths and weaknesses to see if it’s the right fit for your device's security.

 ⭐ Rating: